yssource/rhai/README.md

 A script exceeding the maximum nesting depths will terminate with a parsing error.
 The malignant `AST` will not be able to get past parsing in the first place.

-The limits can be disabled via the [`unchecked`] feature for higher performance (but higher risks as well).
+This check can be disabled via the [`unchecked`] feature for higher performance (but higher risks as well).

 ### Checked arithmetic

 By default, all arithmetic calculations in Rhai are _checked_, meaning that the script terminates with an error whenever it detects a numeric over-flow/under-flow condition or an invalid floating-point operation, instead of crashing the entire system.

 This checking can be turned off via the [`unchecked`] feature for higher performance (but higher risks as well).

 ### Blocking access to external data